daliwangi/CoiniumServ/README.md

 * __Modular & Flexible__; Designed to be modular since day one so that you can implement your very own ideas.
 * __Free & Open-Source__; Best of all CoiniumServ is open source and free-to-use.
 You can get it running for free in minutes.
 * __Easy to Setup__; We got your back covered with our [guides & how-to's](https://github.com/bonesoul/CoiniumServ/wiki).
+* __Upstream stratum pool work relay__; Set your upstream pool account in the config file(see the example files),then the miners who is connected to your pool can get the upstream pool's work to mine,while getting the profits according to their individual contributions while your pool's hashrate is low.

 ##### General